 In 2011 the legislature declared that, "to protect the public and to work toward the elimination of sexual offenses, it is necessary to comprehensively evaluate, identify, treat, manage, and monitor adult sex offenders who are subject to the supervision of the criminal justice system and juveniles who have committed sexual offenses who are subject to the supervision of the juvenile justice system.
 Therefore, the general assembly declares that it is necessary to create a program that establishes evidence-based standards for the evaluation, identification, treatment, management, and monitoring of adult sex offenders and juveniles who have committed sexual offenses at each stage of the criminal or juvenile justice system to prevent offenders from reoffending and enhance the protection of victims and potential victims.
-The general assembly does not intend to imply that all offenders can or will positively respond to treatment." §16-11.7-101.
-In 1992, the Colorado General Assembly passed legislation (Section §16-11.7-101 through Section §16-11.7-107, C. R. S.) that created a Sex Offender Treatment Board to develop standards and guidelines for the assessment, evaluation, treatment and behavioral monitoring of sex offenders.
+The general assembly does not intend to imply that all offenders can or will positively respond to treatment (§16-11.7-101)."
+In 1992, the Colorado General Assembly passed legislation that created a Sex Offender Treatment Board to develop standards and guidelines for the assessment, evaluation, treatment and behavioral monitoring of sex offenders.
 The General Assembly changed the name to the Sex Offender Management Board (SOMB) in 1998 to more accurately reflect the duties assigned to the SOMB.
-The Standards and Guidelines (hereafter Standards) were originally drafted by the SOMB over a period of two years and were first published in January 1996.
-The Standards were revised in 1998, 1999, 2004, 2008 and 2011 for two reasons: To address omissions in the original Standards, that were identified during implementation, and to keep the Standards current with the developing literature in the field of sex offender management.
-The Standards apply to adult sexual offenders under the jurisdiction of the criminal justice system.3
+The Standards and Guidelines for the Assessment, Evaluation, Treatment and Behavioral Monitoring of Adult Sex Offenders (hereafter Standards and Guidelines) were originally drafted by the SOMB over a period of two years and were first published in January 1996.
+The Standards and Guidelines were revised in 1998, 1999, 2004, 2008 and 2011 for two reasons: To address omissions in the original Standards and Guidelines that were identified during implementation, and to keep the Standards and Guidelines current with the developing literature in the field of sex offender management.2 The Standards and Guidelines apply to adult sexual offenders3 under the jurisdiction of the criminal justice system.4

 These Standards govern the practice of treatment providers, evaluators and polygraph examiners approved by the SOMB.
-Standards are mandatory and designated by "shall", while guidelines are distinguished by the use of the term "should".
-Although the SOMB does not have purview over other entities involved in the supervision of defendants convicted of a sexual offense (for example, probation, parole, and the judiciary), it offers these guidelines as a tool to assist in the management of offenders and to enhance collaboration4 among stakeholders and to provide guidance on best practices.
+Standards are mandatory and designated by "shall", while guidelines are distinguished by the use of the term "should."
+Although the SOMB does not have purview over other entities involved in the supervision of defendants convicted of a sexual offense (for example, probation, parole, and the judiciary), it offers these guidelines as a tool to assist in the management of offenders and to enhance collaboration5 among stakeholders and to provide guidance on best practices.

-The SOMB is required to maintain the Standards for the evaluation and treatment of criminal defendants with a current or past sex offense conviction. §16-11.7-103(4)(a,b); see also §§16-11.7-102, -104.
-The evaluation shall make recommendations for the management, monitoring, and treatment of the defendant based upon his or her individual risk and shall rely upon interventions which prioritize the physical and psychological safety of victims and potential victims and which are appropriate to the assessed needs of the particular defendant. §16-11.7-103(4)(a).
-The Standards apply to treatment provided both in the community and during
+The SOMB is required to maintain the Standards and Guidelines for the evaluation and treatment of criminal defendants with a current or past sex offense conviction.
+The evaluation shall make recommendations for the management, monitoring, and treatment of the defendant based upon his or her individual risk factors.
+Recommended interventions shall prioritize the physical and psychological safety of victims and potential victims, and meet the assessed needs of the particular defendant.
+The Standards and Guidelines apply to treatment provided both in the community and during imprisonment.
+Treatment providers shall be as flexible as possible and shall include a continuum of options which may include, but